Lowena-Cove/.github/profile/README.md

 * Cashnt: A POC Crypto Currency, also on the backburner.
 * BlissOS: An (eventually) Open Source OS using various Open Source Non-Linux OSes as reference to keep everything you do 100% private.
 * Goliath: A massive Compatibility Layer designed for all major Operating Systems and their hardware, this would work in conjunction with BlissOS to make it superior to most other Operating Systems.
+* GamepadOS: A branch of BlissOS made specifically for Gaming and TV.
+It has everything that Gemstone has, with addtitional features, such as an embedded AI assistant.

 Most of these projects will likely be dispersed and given to new Owners, especially those that are modifying pre-existing Software.